LilZgur12345/ProjectPenney404/README.md

 - processing.py: Code related to scoring the games should go here.

 - visualization.py: Code related to creating figures should go here.
-[Not currently included]

 ---